minhanhto09/NuCLS/README.md

 YOLOv8 simplifies detection with anchor-free predictions and uses advanced loss functions, including IoU loss for box accuracy and cross-entropy loss for classification.

-In this project, we leveraged YOLOv8’s capabilities to process 1,744 images with 59,373 annotated nuclei, ensuring high efficiency and scalability during both training and inference.
+In this project, I leveraged YOLOv8’s capabilities to process 1,744 images with 59,373 annotated nuclei, ensuring high efficiency and scalability during both training and inference.

 ### Results